Railroad Revival Tour

 The Annual Texas Crawfish & Music Festival takes place in the historic 1900's railroad town of Old Town Spring.
 At 27 years old, it is one of the the largest and longest running festivals in Houston.
 In 2013 Craft & Artifact was brought in to help move the festival to a new place both creatively and musically.
-Craft & Artifact's roles included completely rebranding the event with a newly designed logo and website.
-We also created an elaborate online marketing campaign, which increased Facebook fans by 60%.
-The results broke previous attendance and sales records, while breathing new life into the Crawfish Festival and the town of Old Town Spring.
+Craft & Artifact rebuilt the festival from the ground up from branding, marketing, booking and event production.
+The results broke previous attendance and sales records by 500%, while breathing new life into the Crawfish Festival and the town of Old Town Spring.

 Spaces Office Co-Op

 The Spaces Co-Op was a project created to bring like minded businesses together under one roof in downtown Los Angeles.
 At a time when downtown's residential loft community began to boom, the City of LA was looking to bring new, creative businesses to the area.
 Starting with an empty warehouse, we built eight identical pre-fab workspaces.
 Tenants shared a common conference and workspace, while having their own private office.
 We then invited eight unique businesses to share Spaces together.
 The result was a creative workspace that fostered a flourishing community atmosphere.

 BEATS MUSIC SXSW

 Following the launch of Beats Music, Dave was brought on as Event Director for the 2014 SXSW Music Conference.
 Beats Music' exposure in Austin included partnering with SXSW, Pitchfork Media, Thrasher and others for a week of events.
 Duties included producing all Beats Music activations during Interactive & Music, staffing event and street team and managing a private VIP event for 100 select tastemakers.